 But as you walked into the training facility, you could not help but feel sheer disappointment.
-There were barely any weights or machines, and the dumbbells only went up to 10 kilograms.
+There were barely any weights or machines, and the dumbbells were only up to 22 lbs (10 kilograms).
 Your training enthusiasm deflated instantly, and you found yourself thinking, "What am I supposed to do with this?"

 1. Do more Repetitions

-Your muscles understand stress.
+In other words, doing high-rep push-up sets and moderate-rep bench presses can lead to similar chest growth if we put enough effort into our training.
+All of this has to do with one fundamental truth: Your muscles understand stress.
 So long as you challenge yourself, you will see positive results even with lighter weights.
 And hey, doing that many reps is great for aerobic conditioning.

 2. Rest less between Sets

 Aside from doing more repetitions, keep the challenge high by resting less between sets.
 For example, if you usually rest for two minutes, cut that time in half and see how long you can last.

 You can challenge yourself surprisingly well even with light weights if you push yourself hard.
 Plus, doing so can help you finish your workout quicker by doing more work in less time.